IlijaPopovic/iGaming/README.md

 ## Quick Start

-To get the project up and running with just one command:
+Get the project up and running with just one command:

 ```bash
 make start-project